 Winston's presentation consists of 12 film clips, from "The Thirty-Nine Steps" (1935) to "The Birds" (1963), with a discussion of the evolution of Hitchcock's craft, an exploration of his favorite themes and motifs (innocence and guilt, ordinary people in extraordinary situations, thrilling climaxes in public places, inanimate objects which take on great significance), and his work with famous collaborators.

 Winston grew up in Yonkers, N.Y., and became hooked watching old films on TV at a young age.
 He went to Columbia College and University of California, Berkeley.
 He moved to Vermont in 1970 and founded the Lightning Ridge Film Society, which morphed into the Savoy Theater in 1981.
 He was a founder of the Green Mountain Film Festival and was its Programming Director until 2012.
-Since 2009, he has been teaching film at Burlington College and the Community College of Vermont.

 Winston's presentation is sponsored by the Vermont Humanities Council as part of its' Speakers Bureau program.
 The Vermont Humanities Council is dedicated to creating a State in which every individual reads, participates in public affairs, and continues to learn throughout life.